-The projects that supplied the code for the study are listed in Table II, where some descriptive statistics for the most relevant measures are also given.
-Methods having CoCo=0 or NOS=0 are clearly uninteresting, therefore their data were excluded, so Table II does not account for such methods.
+The projects that supplied the code for the study are listed in Table II, where some descriptive statistics for the most relevant measures are also given (for space reasons, statistics are given only for a subset of representative measures).
+Methods having CoCo=0 (i.e., with no decidion points, no complex boolean expressions, etc.) or NOS=0 (i.e., having no statements) are clearly uninteresting, therefore their data were excluded, so Table II does not account for such methods.
 Overall, the initial dataset included data from 13,922 methods.
 The dataset is available on demand for replication purposes.